 April 17, 2018 - American Educational Research Association, New York, NY

-Susan and Kevin will present the results of their study to determine priorities in teacher education for special needs education in developing countries in Africa
+Susan and Kevin presented the results of their study to determine priorities in teacher education for special needs education in developing countries in Africa.

 Improving the lives of vulnerable children